The Certificate in Leadership is presented by the Nonprofit Leadership Center with generous support from Florida Blue.

 Virtual group coaching sessions are optional, but recommended.

 April 27, 2021

 Facilitated by Dr. John Loblack

 Studies show that effective leadership is closely tied to emotional intelligence.
-Using a variety of highly engaging learning strategies, this session will help leaders internalize the five competencies of emotional intelligence (self-awareness, self-management, social awareness, relationship management, motivation), identify the link between emotional intelligence and effective leadership, expand their communication skills, and learn how to apply emotional intelligence at work and out in the world.
+Using a variety of highly engaging learning strategies, this session will help leaders internalize the five competencies of emotional intelligence (self-awareness, self-management, social awareness, relationship management and motivation), identify the link between emotional intelligence and effective leadership, expand their communication skills, and learn how to apply emotional intelligence at work and in the world.

 Session 2: The Conscious Leader

 Self-awareness and self-care are critical components of effective leadership.
 When you know your strengths and weaknesses, you can build upon them to maximize your effectiveness — at work and in life.
 Using the PeopleMap™ assessment, this session will empower leaders to focus on their Achilles’ heels — their areas for potential growth.
 Leaders will build an awareness of how different communication styles may unknowingly impact or trigger others, increase their understanding of others with intention, cultivate their leadership presence, and learn to identify team toxins and their antidotes.
 The strategies and exercises in this session will help prepare leaders to lead effectively.